Identification of Partial-Differential-Equations-Based Models from Noisy Data via Splines: Numerical Examples

+Compared with the previous two PDE models (transport equation in \eqref{equ: sim -- transport equ} and inviscid Burgers' equation in \eqref{equ: sim -- inviscid burgers equation}), the above PDE is more complicated and challenging.
+This is because the viscous Burgers’ equation involves not only the first-order derivative, but also the second-order derivatives.
+Our simulations provide sufficiently complicated examples.

-Based on Fig. \ref{fig: sim -- successful identification prob curve}(b), we conclude that with high probability, our proposed SAPDEMI can correctly identify the underlying viscous Burgers' equation, with the reasons as follows.
+Based on Fig. \ref{fig: sim -- successful identification prob curve}(b), we conclude that with high probability, our proposed SAPDEMI can correctly identify the underlying viscous Burgers' equation, for the following reasons.
 When $M=N=200$ or $150$, the accuracy stays above $90\%$ for all levels of $\sigma \in [0.01, 1]$.
-When $M=N=100$, the accuracy are above $70\%$ when $\sigma \in [0.01, 0.5]$, and reduces to $50\%$ when $\sigma = 1$, which makes sense because as reselected by Fig. \ref{fig: sim -- viscous Burgers' equation -- support set recovery}, when $\sigma$ increase from 0.01 to 1, the length of $\lambda$-interval for correct identification decreases, which make it difficult to realize correct identification.
-So if we encounter a heavily noised dataset $\mathcal D$, a larger sample size is preferred.
+When $M=N=100$, the accuracy is above $70\%$ when $\sigma \in [0.01, 0.5]$, and reduces to $50\%$ when $\sigma = 1$.
+This makes sense, because as shown in Fig. \ref{fig: sim -- viscous Burgers' equation -- support set recovery}, when $\sigma$ increases from 0.01 to 1, the length of the $\lambda$-interval for correct identification decreases, making it more difficult to realize a correct identification.
+Thus, if we encounter a very noisy data set $\mathcal D$, a larger sample size is preferred.